0xPolygon/kurtosis-cdk/docs/quickstart/deploy-stack.md

 - An AMD64 architecture system.

 !!! tip
-    Ensure to install [Docker Engine](https://docs.docker.com/engine/) version 4.27 or higher to be able to run the zkEVM Prover on macOS.
+    Make sure you install [Docker Engine](https://docs.docker.com/engine/) version 4.27 or higher to run the zkEVM prover on MacOS.

 ## Prerequisites